Telluride Ski Resort: 2004 to present

 In February 2004, the resort transferred its ownership to Chuck Horning, a real estate investor from Newport Beach, California, who remains the current owner today.
 The 2004/2005 winter saw the opening of Mountain Quail with a snowboarding program.

 The high-altitude private home, Tempter House, was purchased by the resort in 2006.
 Tempter House is currently a rental.

 In winter 2007–2008, they opened the Black Iron Bowl.
 Eight new runs and 1,100 feet of vertical were opened for public access adjacent to the Prospect Bowl.
 Palmyra Peak and the Gold Hill Chutes 1 & 6–10 opened to the public for the first time in January 2008.
 The following winter, Telluride Ski and Golf continued their terrain expansion with the opening of Revelation Bowl, located on a northeastern aspect that naturally gathers huge amounts of snow and is directly off the back side of Gold Hill.

 In winter 2009, Telluride Ski Resort announced Gold Hill Chutes 2–5 would open for full public access to Gold Hill Chutes 1–10.
 Alpino Vino opened this season.
 This eatery sits on the See Forever Run at 11,966 feet.

 In the spring of 2013, Telluride Ski & Golf purchased the luxury boutique hotel The Inn at Lost Creek.

 In July 2015, Telluride Ski and Golf purchased all of the retail space (73,000+ square feet) within the Peaks Resort and Spa and assumed the management of hotel operations and the HOA.
 The Peaks Resort and Spa is a ski-in/ski-out, full-service hotel located adjacent to the Telluride Ski & Golf Club.

+From December 27, 2025, to January 8, 2026, the resort was shut down due to a ski patrol strike.